creationix/howtonode.org/articles/why-use-closure.markdown

 Note that the `greet` function is nested within the `greeter` function.
 This means it's within the lexical scope of `greeter` and thus according to the rules of closure has access to the local variables of `greeter` including `message`, `name`, and `age`.

-## Using closure instead of objects
+## Using a closure instead of objects

 Many people who come to JavaScript are experienced programmers who come from other languages where classes and instances are the common way to handle this encapsulation.
 JavaScript has something similar in the form of constructor functions and function prototypes.